Marvin Minsky

 The book became famous partly because later histories connected it to the decline of early neural-network enthusiasm.
 That reputation can be oversimplified.
 Perceptrons did identify serious limits in the systems it studied, but it did not settle the future of all neural networks.
 Later deep learning succeeded through multilayer architectures, backpropagation, large datasets, specialized hardware, and scale.

 The modern lesson is double.
-Minsky was right that simple architectures had limits, and wrong if read as closing the neural path.
+Minsky and Papert were right that simple architectures had limits, and wrong if read as closing the neural path.
 The episode is useful because AI history repeatedly swings between architectural confidence and empirical surprise.
+It also warns against turning a technical critique into a total forecast about a research program.

 Frames and Knowledge Representation